Resources

 Why WeTransfer Isn't a Survey Delivery Tool

-WeTransfer is convenient for one-off transfers.
-But for survey deliverables — where permanence and professional presentation matter — it falls short.
+WeTransfer is convenient for one-off transfers, but survey deliverables need permanence, professional presentation, and client viewing — and it falls short.

 March 5, 2025